arjunkhode/JavaScript-interview-preparation/README.md

 - build function pushes the definition of 3 functions into array arr.

-- Note that it does not console.log the value of i. i is just a literal string passed as function definition.
+- Note that it does not console.log the value of i. i is just passed as function definition.

 - Then arr is returned, gets saved in f.